Henry Lumley, Viscount Lumley

 Lumley was returned as Whig Member of Parliament for Arundel, near the family estates in Sussex, at a by-election on 7 December 1708.
-Early in 1710, he voted for the impeachment of Dr Sacheverell.
+Early in 1710, he voted for the impeachment of Henry Sacheverell.
 His career was cut short due to his death by smallpox in 1710.

 Lumley died unmarried on 24 April 1710 and was buried at St Martin-in-the-Fields.
 He was extremely small in stature, and was even referred to as a ‘pigmy’ by one contemporary.
 Alexander Pope, another small man, expressed regret on the death of Lumley, whom he considered a hero.